 If you or a loved one has been charged with a crime, you may be asking yourself: what is the difference between probation and parole?

-An experienced Waco, TX criminal defense lawyer explains.
+Our experienced Waco, TX criminal defense lawyers explain what you should know.

 What is Probation in Texas?